Brooke Candy: 2014–2017: Breakthrough, Opulence, and major-label releases

-On May 16, 2015, Brooke Candy uploaded on Vevo, a video called "A Study in Duality", where she "explores the various archetypes of today's culture".
-It featured the instrumental of her song "Happy Days", which was produced by More Mega and released the following year.
-The video itself was directed by Candy and Lil Internet, under Formichetti's fashion direction and Hayley Pisaturo's styling.
-In August 2015, Brooke Candy partnered with MAC Cosmetics on a line of makeup products.
+On May 16, 2015, Brooke Candy uploaded on Vevo, "A Study in Duality", a video exploring "the various archetypes of today's culture" featuring the instrumental of her song "Happy Days", which was produced by More Mega and released in 2016.
+The video was directed by Candy and Lil Internet, with Formichetti's fashion direction and Hayley Pisaturo's styling.
+In August 2015, Candy partnered with MAC Cosmetics on a line of makeup products.
 She released a single called "Rubber Band Stacks" on August 13 with a music video, directed by Cody Critcheloe and styled by Formichetti on August 17.
-The song is featured on the Madden NFL 16 video game.
+The song is featured on Madden NFL 16, a video game.
 Candy released "Happy Days" on January 29 to positive reviews from critics.
-On February 4, 2016, its video, also styled by Formichetti and directed by Renata Raksha, premiered on Nylon.
-On May 13, Candy released a song titled "Changes" to promote her second makeup line with MAC.
-On June 2 a new track called "Nasty" along its music video, directed by Rankin and co-styled by Candy herself premiered via Hunger TV.
-On July 7, another single called "Paper or Plastic" was released to a mixed reception When responding to criticism regarding her change in musical style, Candy stated: "[W]hatever I have to do [to] garner a larger, broader audience to spread my message on a larger scale, I stand for women, I stand for freedom.
+On February 4, 2016, its video, also styled by Formichetti and directed by Renata Raksha, premiered in Nylon.
+On May 13, Candy released a song titled "Changes" promoting a second makeup line with MAC.
+On June 2 a new track called "Nasty" along its music video, directed by Rankin and co-styled by Candy premiered via Hunger TV.
+On July 7, another single called "Paper or Plastic" was released and received mixed reviews.
+Responding to criticism regarding her change in musical style, Candy said, "whatever I have to do (to) garner a larger, broader audience to spread my message on a larger scale, I stand for women, I stand for freedom.
 For love and self-preservation."
 The music video for the song, directed by Darren Craig, premiered a week later.

-Candy's debut album was set to be called Daddy Issues, being executively produced by then label-mate Sia, who was also a songwriter on the record.
-Sia opined that "[she] was the only person who could really support [Candy] in becoming who [she is] on a grander stage or platform".
-In 2014, Sia had written at least two songs for the album, one being the then-upcoming single "Living Out Loud" which she featured on, and another Cher-inspired record.
-Other collaborators included Greg Kurstin, Jack Antonoff and Matthew Koma.
+Candy's debut album was to be called Daddy Issues and executive produced by labelmate Sia, who was a songwriter on the record.
+Sia opined that she "was the only person who could really support (Candy) in becoming who (she is) on a grander stage or platform".
+By 2014, Sia had written at least two songs for the album; one was "Living Out Loud," a single on which Sia was featured and another Cher-inspired track.
+Other collaborators included Greg Kurstin, Jack Antonoff, and Matthew Koma.
 Candy released a KDA remix of the previously unreleased song on December 16, 2016.
-The original and proper single version of the song was released on February 3, 2017.
-The same day of the song's release, RCA announced Daddy Issues would be published in spring 2017.
-Outside of her music, Candy starred in the fashion film directed by Gracie Otto and Thomas Kerr called Candy Crush, released in January 2017.
+The original and proper single version of the song dropped on February 3, 2017.
+The same day the song came out, RCA announced Daddy Issues would be released in spring 2017.
+Aside from music, Candy starred in a fashion film directed by Gracie Otto and Thomas Kerr called Candy Crush, released in January 2017.